prithvirajbaral/springSecurityEx/README.md

-# Spring Security JWT Example Project
+# Spring Security JWT Project

 This project demonstrates how to implement **JWT (JSON Web Token) Authentication** with **Spring Security**.
 It includes features like user registration, login, token generation, and role-based access control using JWT tokens.
 The project uses a combination of Spring Boot, Spring Security, and JPA for authentication and authorization.